 3. Design Meeting

-A completed questionnaire going into this meeting helps ensure your plan reflects your wishes and unique circumstances.
 In this one-hour video conference, you’ll meet with your attorney to:

-Answer any questions and review your estate planning options
+Answer any questions and review your estate planning options.

-Finalize the details of your estate plan
+Finalize the details of your estate plan.

 4. Signing Appointment